-If you have made kimchi before, then you know there are literally thousands of ways to make it and just as many ingredient variations.
-This may be a slight exaggeration, but maybe there is some truth in it too.
+If you have made kimchi before, you know there are thousands of ways to make it and just as many ingredient variations.
+This may be a slight exaggeration, but maybe there is some truth.

-Some of those ingredients can be a little unique and depending on where you live; it can be challenging to get your hands on them.
-I ran into this same situation, and that is why I decided to do a little research, and this is what I came up with for the best substitutions for one ingredient in particular: salted shrimp.
+Some of those ingredients can be a little unique, and depending on where you live; it can be challenging to get your hands on them.
+I ran into this same situation, which is why I decided to do a little research; this is what I came up with for the best substitutions for one ingredient, particularly salted shrimp.

 3 oz of Korean dried cod

-So, in this instance, I think if you omitted the salted shrimp all together, the other fish ingredients would have provided plenty of the desired umami flavor.
+So, in this instance, if you omitted the salted shrimp altogether, the other fish ingredients would have provided plenty of the desired umami flavor.